ishitaarora1/My-portfolio-repository/README.md

 SELECT name as name_of_track , milliseconds as track_duration FROM `my-portfolio-project-380610.music_dataset.track`as track
 where milliseconds > (select avg(milliseconds) from `my-portfolio-project-380610.music_dataset.track`)
 order by track_duration desc

+ ### *Question-6*  Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
+ ###                Return your list ordered alphabetically by email starting with A.

+/*Explaination - we have to pull out customer information from customer table , along with the genre they listen to , from the genre table . since we cannot join customer and genre table directly (no common column ), we have to join first customer table with invoice table with 'customer_id' THEN invoice table with invoice line table with 'invoice_id' column .
+Then, invoice line table with track table with 'track_id' column.
+Then finally , Track table with genre table with 'genre id '.*/

+SELECT distinct concat(first_name," ",last_name) as name , email,genre.name as genre  FROM `my-portfolio-project-380610.music_dataset.customers`as customers join
+`my-portfolio-project-380610.music_dataset.invoice` as invoice on customers.customer_id = invoice.customer_id
+join `my-portfolio-project-380610.music_dataset.invoice_line`as invoice_line on invoice.invoice_id = invoice_line.invoice_id
+join `my-portfolio-project-380610.music_dataset.track` as track on invoice_line.track_id = track.track_id
+join `my-portfolio-project-380610.music_dataset.genre` as genre on track.genre_id = genre.genre_id
+where genre.name='Rock'
+order by email